 Dividend: Each year we make an assessment of the strength of the Company's balance sheet and future prospects relative to market uncertainties and make decisions about the payment of dividends.
-For the 2020 financial year, we declared and paid an interim dividend of €150 million and recommended a final ordinary dividend of €150 million, a total of €300 million.
+For the 2021 financial year, we declared and paid an interim dividend of €150 million and recommended a final ordinary dividend of €150 million, a total of €300 million.
 In making our decision we considered a range of factors.
 These included the long term viability of the Company, its expected cash flow and financing requirements, the ongoing need for strategic investment in our business and the expectations of our shareholders as the supplier of long term equity capital to the Company.
-This is done through the consideration and discussion of reports which are sent in advance of each Board meeting and through presentations to the Board.
+This is done through the consideration and discussion of reports which are distributed to our Directors in advance of each Board meeting and through presentations to the Board.

-Social investment: During 2020, the Board considered and approved a proposal to increase social development investment in 2021.
-In making its decision the Board had regard to key stakeholder groups including local communities in the surrounding area of each site.
-For further information on social investment activities during the year, please see page 28 (Our sustainability programme).
+Social investment: During 2021, the Board considered and approved a proposal to increase social development investment in 2022.
+In making its decision the Board had regard to key stakeholder groups, including local communities in the surrounding area of each site.
+In addition, the Sustainability Committee endorsed the establishment of the Social Investment Committee comprised of employees across the business.
+For further information on social investment activities during the year, please see page 24 (Our Strategy: Sustainability - Social Investment).

-Annual strategic risk review: On an annual basis the Board carries out a review of the Company's key strategic risk and uncertainties.
+Annual strategic risk review: On an annual basis the Board carries out a review of the Company's key strategic risks and uncertainties.
 In performing this review the Board seeks the opinions of, and takes into consideration, the inputs of a broad range of Urenco stakeholders.
-This included the consideration of the outputs of individual strategic risk assessments, performed at each of our enrichment facilities, and based on the collective view of our site management teams; insight and views of the Urenco Executive Committee regarding its oversight of site specific, functional and corporate strategic risks; and outputs of one-to-one meetings, held between the Group Head of Risk and Internal Audit and individual Board members and senior management.
-As part of this review the Board, and its Committees, also considered specific advice and insight, regarding key issues, risks and uncertainties received from subject matter experts over the course of the year.
-In 2020 this included regular updates on COVID-19.
-The Board also sought specific details, from key business partners and stakeholders regarding the details of key mitigations and controls implemented in order to adequately mitigate and manage risks and uncertainties.
+This included the consideration of the outputs of individual strategic risk assessments, performed at each of our enrichment facilities, and based on the collective view of our site management teams; insight and views of the Urenco Executive Committee regarding its oversight of site specific, functional and corporate strategic risks; and outputs of one to one meetings, held between the Head of Risk and Audit and individual Board members and senior management.
+As part of this review the Board, and its Committees, also considered specific advice and insight regarding key issues, risks and uncertainties received from subject matter experts over the course of the year.
+The Board also sought specific details from key business partners and stakeholders regarding the details of key mitigations and controls implemented in order to adequately mitigate and manage risks and uncertainties.